jutunen/custom-arrow/README.md

 # custom-arrow
 A web component for creating custom arrow HTML elements.

-Component's custom attributes and CSS style together enable forming of various arrow figures.
+Component custom attributes and CSS style together enable forming of various arrow figures.

 Custom-arrow is a standalone vanilla JS web component that does not use shadow DOM.